MichalisVanSteen/Dev5Werkstuk/README.md

 1. Create
    1. Create producent
+      This route allows you to add a new producent element The word "clubtoy" in the route is the name for the new producent data element localhost:6900/backend/createProducenten/clubtoy
    2. Create speelgoed
       This route allows you to add a new speelgoed element The number "2" in the route is the relationship linked to the comapny who made the toy for the new speelgoed data element